Morning Habits That Lower Testosterone (And What to Do Instead)

 How Instant Stress Blocks Hormones

 The first thing most men do when they wake up?
+They check notifications — emails, news, social media.

 That spike of information instantly raises cortisol levels.